Tens of thousands of people are already saving money every day on back treatments (and surgeries) by doing spinal decompression at home.

 It only takes 3-6 minutes of treatment a day of leaning over and relaxing.

-In one study by the School of Sport Science, Exercise, and Health in Western Australia, the Nubax was shown to give 100% improvement for users – In physical function, stiffness and pain – within the first three weeks!
+In one study by the School of Sports Science, Exercise, and Health in Western Australia, the Nubax was shown to give 100% improvement for users – In physical function, stiffness and pain – within the first three weeks!

 Option #3 – True Back Traction Device